robmsmt/SpeechLoop/README.md

 speechloop
 ```

-Want to use a specific ASR?
+Want to use a specific ASR in your own script?
+No problem
 ```python
 from speechloop.asr import Vosk